vchan14/cs_for_social_good_react_workshop_demo/README.md

-First CS for Social Good Workshop : Intro to React
+Second CS for Social Good Workshop : Intro to React

 In this workshop, we will be going over an introduction to React and building a to-do app.
 Some of the concepts include component, props, state, JSX, ES6 and more..